prosegrammers/www.prosegrammers.com/PLAN.md

 `slides/weekfifteen/index.qmd` that introduce how to perform retrieval augmented generation (RAG).
 I do not want any of the slides to use functions from packages like `nltk` or `spacy` or `gensim` or `SentenceTransformers`.
-I want to only introduce basic concepts of retrieval by explaining them with bullet points and examples and then adding source code examples that students can try out and run in the slides with `{pyodide}` blocks.
+I want to only introduce basic concepts of retrieval augmented generation by explaining them with bullet points and examples and then adding source code examples that students can try out and run in the slides with `{pyodide}` blocks.
+- [ ] If there are specific tools that would normally be used for a specific step in the RAG pipeline, then please reference them in a bulleted list and explain what they do.
+However, you cannot make the slides `import` those packages in Python or install a tool, like a vector database, on a computer.
-- [ ]
+- [ ] The high-level workflow that you should start with is as follows:
-- [ ] Here is what I want you to add to the slides:
-    - Tokenization
+    - Document ingestion
+    - Data cleaning and preprocessing
+    - Converting text to chunks
+    - Create and store vector embeddings
+    - Retrieve relevant documents based on user queries
+    - Make it clear how the documents are relevant with simple examples
+    - Combine retrieved documents with user queries
+    - Generate responses using a language model
+- Please note that you cannot use any external packages that are not part of the Python standard library to complete any of these steps.
 - Again, none of the slides should use functions that come from any external package that is available on PyPI or through any external site.
 All the content must be from the standard Python library.
 It has to be simple and implemented